 In section two, we see how an oxygenated shunt in the single-looped circuit of fish sets up a loop-in-loop, reptilian transition to a double-looped human circuit

-In section three, a polar co-ordinate algorithm that describes the loop-in-loop relationship of the adaptive, closed circulation model is noted
+In section three, a polar co-ordinate algorithm that describes the loop-in-loop relationship of the adaptive, closed circulation model is described

 In the final section, we review how this geometric model tracks embryological, anatomical and evolutionary form, from fish to man, and what drives the change.

 There are some details in the latter part of the course for those with knowledge of human embryology and anatomy.
 This level of knowledge is not a pre-requisite for taking this course or understanding its general content, but it does serve to validate the bio-physical model.